Feb. 16, 2021

 According to information published on the Haft Tapeh Independent Workers Channel on Telegram, a photographer was arrested along with Mohammadvali.
 The channel also reported that the arrest was ordered by Morteza Bahmani, the chief of the Shush security police.

 Dismissal from ILNA

 In mid-June 2015, Esmaeil Mohammadvali wrote on his personal Facebook page that a team of five reporters, who had been working on labor-related issues and of which he had been the editor, had been fired en masse from the Iranian Labor News Agency.

-Another ILNA reporter at the time told Journalism is Not a Crime that a number of ILNA executives were not happy with the team’s coverage of labor issues because of their insistence on covering workers' demands and protest rallies.
-The executives repeatedly intervened while the team was gathering information on these issues and prevented their reports from being published.
+Another ILNA reporter at the time told Journalism Is Not A Crime that a number of ILNA executives were not happy with the team’s coverage of labor issues because of their insistence on covering workers' demands and protest rallies.
+The executives repeatedly intervened while the team was reporting these stories and prevented their reports from being published.
 The reporter continued by saying that: “The ILNA executives were reluctant to address the workers protesting in front of the Ministry of Labor because the ILNA officials considered themselves to be supporters of the government.
 However, the reporters were really concerned about the workers.
 They had been forced to work for a long time and under pressure and coercion from the authorities.”